NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/earthquake/stochasticGroundMotion.rst

 .. _fig-stochasticDabaghi-event:

-For the Dabaghi & Der Kiureghian model geometric directivity parameters, as shown in \Cref{fig:dabaghi}, required by the Dabaghi \& Der Kiureghian model are described completely in Somerville et al. (1997)
+For the Dabaghi and Der Kiureghian model geometric directivity parameters, as shown in :numref:`fig-dabaghi`, required by the Dabaghi and Der Kiureghian model are described completely in Somerville et al. (1997) :cite:`somerville1997modification`.

-:cite:`somerville1997modification`.
+.. _fig-dabaghi:

 .. figure:: figures/stochasticDabaghi.png
 	:align: center